-- 1. Students who believe that they have been subjected to sexual harassment should report the incidents to any teacher, counselor, or administrator as soon as possible.
-The student will be offered interim measures, as appropriate, to support the student during the course of the investigation.
-The incidents will be investigated, and appropriate action will be taken. - 2.
-If a student is not satisfied with the results of the investigation and then actin taken, the student may file a formal complaint with the Office for Civil Rights of the Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921, (617)-289-0111. - 3.
-The Brockton Public Schools announces that any retaliatory action of any kind taken by a student or an employee against any student as a result of that person's seeking redress under these procedures is prohibited and illegal, and shall be regarded as a separate and district grievable matter under this procedure.
+- 1. Students who believe that they have been subjected to sexual harassment should report the incident to any teacher, counselor or administrator as soon as possible.
+The incident will be investigated, and appropriate action will be taken.
+Students will be provided with interim measures to support the student during the course of the investigation. - 2.
+If a student is not satisfied with the results of the investigation and the action taken, the student may file a formal complaint with the Office for Civil Rights of the Department of Education, 5 Post Office Square, Boston, MA 02109, (617) 289-0111. - 3.
+The Brockton Public Schools announces that any retaliatory action of any kind taken by an employee against any student as a result of that person's seeking redress under these procedures is prohibited and illegal, and shall be regarded as a separate and distinct grievable matter under this procedure.